1. Why China? The Supplier Landscape for DTC Dropshipping

 CJdropshipping

-Dropshipping PlatformCJdropshipping positions itself as an end-to-end dropshipping solution.
-Unlike AliExpress (a marketplace), CJ operates as a sourcing and fulfillment platform: they source products from Chinese factories, warehouse them in their own facilities, and ship orders on behalf of sellers.
+Dropshipping PlatformCJdropshipping pitches itself as an end-to-end dropshipping solution, and in practice it's closer to that than AliExpress is.
+Where AliExpress is a marketplace, CJ is a sourcing and fulfillment operation — they source from Chinese factories, warehouse the goods themselves, and ship on the seller's behalf.

-Business model: Sellers connect their Shopify/WooCommerce store to CJ, browse or request products, and orders are automatically synced.
-CJ handles sourcing, warehousing, and fulfillment.
-They also offer basic print-on-demand, product photography, and video services.
+How it works: connect your Shopify or WooCommerce store, browse or request products, and orders sync automatically.
+CJ handles sourcing, storage, and fulfillment.
+They also dabble in print-on-demand, product photography, and video — useful extras if you're a one-person operation.

 Pros